stevehjohn/Huffman/README.md

 See [Benchmark-dotnet-Results.md](https://github.com/stevehjohn/Huffman/blob/master/Benchmark-dotnet-Results.md) for initial and current best results using [BenchmarkDotNet](https://benchmarkdotnet.org/).

-See [Standardised-Benchmarks.md](https://github.com/stevehjohn/Huffman/blob/master/Standardised-Benchmarks.md) for results on a given hardware configuration.

 ## Initial Results

 Downloaded some public domain novels from Project Gutenberg.
 Here's how they compress.